 Slow cooker butternut squash soupGimme Some Oven

-Butternut squash soup is one my favorite fall recipes.
-It's warm, comforting, and hearty enough to be a meal on its own, as well as a great side to a fall-themed feast.
+Butternut squash soup is one my favorite recipes.
+It's warm, comforting, and hearty enough to be a meal on its own, as well as a great side.
 This recipe from Gimme Some Oven is sweet, savory, and full of nutrient-rich fall veggies.
-You'll want to cuddle up with a bowl of this feel-good soup on a cold fall day.
+You'll want to cuddle up with a bowl of this feel-good soup on a cold day.

 6. Mulled Cider By The Kitchn